Sabeast-4/TimedAltaRica-/README.md

 For the drone collusion avoidance :
 - AltaRica file for the drone collision avoidance
-- Sequences generated for TO = 4
+- Sequences generated for OT = 4
-- Sequences generated for TO = 5
+- Sequences generated for OT = 5
-- Trie representation for TO = 4
+- Trie representation for OT = 4
-- Trie representation for TO = 5
+- Trie representation for OT = 5